Thursday, March 20, 2014

 Battle Beyond the Stars is The Magnificent Seven in space.
 The Magnificent Seven was also originally a Kurosawa film, The Seven Samurai.

 The classic 1990s TV series NYPD Blue and E/R would not have been possible without their obvious 1980s influences, Hill Street Blues and St. Elsewhere, respectively.

 I love Castle.
 But did you notice?
 It's an ABC cop show, combining humor and drama, set in New York's 12th Precinct.
 (Which, like NYPD Blue's 15th, does not actually exist.)
 Sound familiar?
 Barney Miller did that 35 years earlier.
-Only without a hot lady detective, and one of the detectives (Ron Harris) was the writer.
-And the Castle characters' constant need for coffee, and Castle's gift to the precinct house of an espresso machine, has just got to be a reference to the oft-reviled coffee made by Barney Miller's Detective Nick Yemana.
+Only without a hot lady detective (having Linda Lavin as Janice Wentworth for 5 episodes in the over the 1st 2 seasons doesn't count), and one of the detectives (Ron Glass as Ron Harris) was the writer.
+And the Castle characters' constant need for coffee, and Castle's gift to the precinct house of an espresso machine, has just got to be a reference to the oft-reviled coffee made by Barney Miller's Detective Nick Yemana (Jack Soo).